MicrosoftDocs/ATADocs/ATPDocs/deploy/create-directory-service-account-gmsa.md

 ---
-title: Configure a Directory Service Account for Defender for Identity with a gMSA
+title: Configure a DSA for Defender for Identity with a gMSA
 description: Learn how to configure a Directory Service Account for Defender for Identity with a group managed service account (gMSA). ms.date: 11/20/2023 ms.topic: how-to